JushBJJ/Mr.-Ranedeer-AI-Tutor/README.md

 3. Copy and paste the contents of [Mr_Ranedeer.json](https://raw.githubusercontent.com/JushBJJ/Mr.-Ranedeer-AI-Tutor/main/Mr_Ranedeer.json) into the prompt
 4. Let Mr. Ranedeer guide you through the configuration process
 5. Start learning!

+# Prompt Formats
+Originally, Mr. Ranedeer was written in `json` format.
+Now it is also available in `yaml` format which costs ~1.4x less than the `json` format.

+JSON Format: `4,268` tokens

+YAML Format: `3,013` tokens

 # AI Tutor Personalization Options